 Table of Contents

-Guarding our mental health is becoming more difficult in today’s high-stress world, and it’s even harder for people who cope with various types of anxiety disorders.
+Guarding our mental health is becoming more difficult in today’s high-stress world, and it’s even harder for people who cope with the 6 types of anxiety disorders.

 Being human means dealing with anxiety.
 It is impossible to avoid worry about loved ones, personal health, finances, or an endless number of other issues.

-However, living with an anxiety disorder involves much more than a nagging fear or lingering angst.
+However, living with an anxiety disorder involves much more than a nagging fear or lingering dread.

-Understanding the different types of anxiety disorders, as well as the causes, symptoms, and treatments can help people identify and overcome their own problematic thought patterns.
+Understanding the different types of anxiety disorders, as well as the causes, symptoms, and treatments can help people identify and overcome negative thought patterns.

-It can also help people without excessive anxiety learn to have empathy for those who struggle with the various types of anxiety disorders.
+It can also help people without excessive anxiety learn to have empathy for those who struggle with the 6 types of anxiety disorders.

 Nearly 20 percent of adults – around 40 million people – experience anxiety disorder in a given year, according to the Anxiety and Depression Association of America (ADAA).

-People with anxiety disorders are often stigmatized for overreacting to situations or environments that others do not find at all stressful.
-In reality, many people living with anxiety disorders are unable to control their response to these events.
+People living with different types of anxiety disorders are often stigmatized for overreacting to situations or environments that others do not find at all stressful.

 There is also a spectrum of different types of anxiety disorders with varying diagnostic criteria.